-Regardless of other duties, Team Leads are often perceived as “developers first” by others.
+Regardless of other duties, Team Leads are often perceived as “developers first”.
 That can be positive or negative, depending on how you really want to contribute.

 Navigating this perception of the role can be really challenging.

 Personal story: I was leading a team of four on a new product.
-The plan was ambitious, I was leading efforts with a client-facing team and designers, and realised a better solution, but it’d move the timeline, but more likely to succeed.
+The plan was ambitious and unlikely to succeed, so we had designed a better solution that would move the timeline, but more likely to succeed.

-I went to my executive asking that we re-evaluate the promised timeline so we can deliver a better thing.
-They started asking me about some implementation detail that I wasn’t aware of.
+I went to my executive asking that we re-evaluate the promised timeline so we can deliver this better thing.
+They started asking me about some current implementation detail that I wasn’t aware of.
 Then mentioned that I should know those details, and ignored questions about the plan.
 It was frustrating; I felt under-appreciated.
-Later I realised the mismatch with what the company expected from a Senior Developer in Lead role, vs. what I was focusing my energy on day-to-day.
+Later I realised the mismatch with what the company expected from a Lead role, vs. what I was focusing my energy on day-to-day.

-Building resiliency for those times, and being flexible enough to contribute on the many sides of the role, is tough but great for professional growth.
+Building resiliency for those times, and being flexible enough to contribute on the many sides of the role, is tough .. but good for professional growth.

 Hopefully you found this helpful, and good luck with your Team Lead future.